-Leases are accounted as per Ind AS 116.
+Leases are accounted as per Ind AS 116 which has become mandatory from April 1, 2019.

 The Company assesses whether a contract contains a lease, at the inception of the contract.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether (i) the contract involves the use of identified asset; (ii) the Company has substantially all of the economic benefits from the use of the asset through the period of lease and (iii) the Company has right to direct the use of the asset